-(a) Achieving equality for women is a matter of urgency and priority to which governments must dedicate themselves "unreservedly".
-All necessary measures to

-- achieve equality must be pursued and the maximum available resources must be devoted towards securing this objective. - (b) Equal pay for work of equal value and the right to free from employment and occupation discrimination is not a luxury.
-It is a fundamental labour standard and human right of the highest priority. - (c) Government has a legal obligation to take "action" it must pro-actively "take steps" to eradicate sex-based pay discrimination.
-Government must "initiate positive steps to close the gender pay gap and diminish differentials in incomes between women and men". [emphasis added] - (d) Government has a legal obligation to "ensure" equitable equity outcomes.
-It must "ensure the application to all workers of the principle of equal remuneration for men and women workers for work of equal value" and must ensure that women are "guaranteed conditions of work not inferior to men". [emphasis added] - (e) Government in both its role as legislator and employer has a particular obligation to ensure that public authorities and institutions comply with these obligations and to ensure contracts for public services are providing using equitable pay and employment practices.
-In this respect, government has a particular duty to act as a leader in ending pay discrimination. - (f) Employers including the government have an obligation to take pro-active steps to implement equal pay for work of equal value and to "review, analyse and, where appropriate, reformulate wage structures for female-dominated professions ... with a view to raising their low status and earnings". - (g) Government has a legal obligation to ensure that there are effective mechanisms for achieving and enforcing the right to be free from pay discrimination.40 - (h) Achieving the right of women to non-discriminatory incomes is interconnected with and necessary to support and sustain all other social, civil and political rights.
+- a.
+Achieving equality for women is a matter of urgency and priority to which governments must dedicate themselves "unreservedly".
+All necessary measures to achieve equality must be pursued and the maximum available resources must be devoted towards securing this objective. - b.
+Equal pay for work of equal value and the right to free from employment and occupation discrimination is not a luxury.
+It is a fundamental labour standard and human right of the highest priority. - c.
+Government has a legal obligation to take "action" it must pro-actively "take steps" to eradicate sex-based pay discrimination.
+Government must "initiate positive steps to close the gender pay gap and diminish differentials in incomes between women and men". [emphasis added] - d.
+Government has a legal obligation to "ensure" equitable equity outcomes.
+It must "ensure the application to all workers of the principle of equal remuneration for men and women workers for work of equal value" and must ensure that women are "guaranteed conditions of work not inferior to men". [emphasis added] - e.
+Government in both its role as legislator and employer has a particular obligation to ensure that public authorities and institutions comply with these obligations and to ensure contracts for public services are providing using equitable pay and employment practices.
+In this respect, government has a particular duty to act as a leader in ending pay discrimination. - f.
+Employers including the government have an obligation to take pro-active steps to implement equal pay for work of equal value and to "review, analyse and, where appropriate, reformulate wage structures for female-dominated professions ... with a view to raising their low status and earnings". - g.
+Government has a legal obligation to ensure that there are effective mechanisms for achieving and enforcing the right to be free from pay discrimination. - h.
+Achieving the right of women to non-discriminatory incomes is interconnected with and necessary to support and sustain all other social, civil and political rights.
 In particular, this includes securing women's right to collective bargaining as an important mechanism for eliminating pay discrimination.
-41 f.
-Government Charter and Human Rights Obligations Re: Pay Discrimination take these into account; and if they fail to do so, courts should stand ready to intervene to protect these democratic values as appropriate.43

-Achieving government policy objectives by means of discriminatory pay practices is fundamentally inconsistent with the Charter.42 The Charter, is intended to actively change how government makes its policy choices and enacts legislation:
+f.
+Government Charter and Human Rights Obligations Re: Pay Discrimination fundamentally inconsistent with the Charter.
+The Charter, is intended to actively change how government makes its policy choices and enacts legislation: